grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v1.1 (Compatible with Better Than Wolves V4.8911+)
+Grom PE's Better Than Wolves Total Conversion tweak mod v1.1a (Compatible with Better Than Wolves V4.8911+)

 [********** Change Log ************]

+v1.1a

+- Fixed compatibility with BTW version "4.ABBBBURNBABYBURNAHAHAHAHAHA".

 v1.1